SistemBasisData2023/RestoMatic/README.md

 <br />
 <div align="center">
   <h1 align="center">Welcome to RestoMatic</h1>
-  <p align="center">RestoMatic is a user-friendly web platform designed to streamline the process of ordering food and drinks from a restaurant.</p>
 </div>
+RestoMatic is a user-friendly web platform designed to streamline the process of ordering food and drinks from a restaurant.

 ## Contributors
 This is a final Database Management System project made by Group Q17: